leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

     #check x < y ∧ even x ∧ even y → x + one < y
     -- END

-    end hide
+    end hidden

-In fact, all of the functions, predicates, and relations discussed here, except for the "square" function and "prime," are defined in the core Lean library.
-They become available to us when we put the commands ``import data.nat`` and ``open nat`` at the top of a file in Lean.
+In fact, all of the functions, predicates, and relations discussed here, except for the "square" function, are defined in the core Lean library.
+They become available to us when we put the commands ``import data.nat.basic`` and ``open nat`` at the top of a file in Lean.

 .. code-block:: lean

-    import data.nat
+    import data.nat.basic
     open nat

     constant square : ℕ → ℕ